hellstorm-software/HyKult/README.md

 2026.1.24
 - added Guide NPC
-- updated scp-x009-1 bench to be easoer to craft
+- updated scp-x009-1 bench to be easier to craft

 ----------------------------------------------------------